 What is the Process for Studying for the PMP Exam?

-There are a number of paths to take when it comes to studying for the PMP exam.
+There are a number of paths to take when it comes to studying for the PMP exam to become a certified expert in project planning and management.
 The path you choose depends upon your learning style and amount of self-discipline.
 If you are self-disciplined and can get things done on your own with minimal involvement or coaching from others, then you may want to go down a self-directed learning path.
 Build a schedule, stick at your revision and go it alone.
 On the other hand, if you need that extra support and accountability that comes from others then you may want to join a study group to learn about PMP Certification.

 I chose a path somewhere in between the two mentioned above in the form of a Mentor.
 Most PMI Chapters have an arrangement in place where they will assign someone to you and develop a course of study in order to pass the exam.
 This provided me with an element of accountability that was also coupled with some flexibility that was able to work with my busy schedule.